-Even if your baby has little more than peach fuzz covering his head, his hair requires a bit of personal care.
+Even if your baby has little more than peach fuzz covering his head, hair care for infants requires a bit of personal care.
 Treat your little prince’s or little diva’s hair to the attention it requires.
 This will keep your infant looking her cutest, feeling her best and ready for all those close-up pictures that will be taken.

-Hair care for your little one is a natural part of his bath time routine.
+Hair care for infants is a natural part of a bath time routine.
 When your child is still really small, with a soft spot and an inability to hold up his head, you can pour some baby shampoo onto a washcloth and rub his little head.
 Rinse the cloth and wipe off the hair until the shampoo is completely rinsed.
 When he has a little more control, you can scrub his head with your hand and pour water over his head with a cup to rinse the shampoo.

 All You Need